 - 2.1 Bloor welcomes the Inspector's findings following the initial examination.
 However, they strongly object to the proposal to progress the plan to adoption with a substantial shortfall in deliverable and sustainable housing sites.
 The Inspector has suggested in their post hearing note (ED71, paragraph 42) that the shortfall could be identified through a review of the plan as a pragmatic way forward.
-However, EBC has not made rapid progress to address matters, and a five year review process from later this year, following potential point of adoption, would now take the new plan base-date to April 2027.
-The shortfall, is substantially higher and the shortfall arises earlier, leaving the position untenable.
-As shown below, the time period for adoption of a five-year review plan now lies beyond the time at which planned delivery of sites, to meet the need, is at risk of not meeting need.
-At that time, reliance would then be placed yet again on speculative applications and the early release of emerging (untested) allocations. - 2.2 To support the case, Bloor would point to EBC's poor track record in progressing a new plan, the history of undersupply against a much lower housing OAN, their dismal record of delivering affordable housing and their flawed and biased approach to site selection, further highlighted by the lack of robust evidence supporting the submitted plan (as exposed during the examination process). - 2.3 The matters now raised, and additional evidence submitted, do need careful examination and Bloor considers that the retrospective fitting of evidence, including with respect to settlement gaps, does justify further hearing sessions to explore these matters further. - 2.4 In any event, given the time that has passed and ongoing gap in allocations to meet the need, Bloor considers that there is a real risk the housing needs of Eastleigh Borough will not be met.
+However, EBC has not made rapid progress to address matters and a five-year review process from later this year, following potential point of adoption, would now take the new plan base-date to April 2027.
+The shortfall is substantially higher and the shortfall arises earlier, leaving the position untenable. - 2.2 To support the case, Bloor would point to EBC's poor track record in progressing a new plan, the history of undersupply against a much lower housing OAN, their dismal record of delivering affordable housing and their flawed and biased approach

+- to site selection, further highlighted by the lack of robust evidence supporting the submitted plan (as exposed during the examination process). - 2.3 The matters now raised, and additional evidence submitted, do need careful examination.
+The retrospective fitting of evidence, including with respect to settlement gaps, does justify further hearing sessions to explore whether the plan is sound. - 2.4 Further, and in any event, given the time that has passed and the shortfall in allocations to meet the identified housing need, Bloor considers that there is a real risk the housing needs of Eastleigh Borough will not be met.
 We understand that it is desirable to put a plan in place, but the reality is that almost all of the allocations have been granted consent already and therefore the plan takes provision no further forward.
-It would be better at this point in time, if the current plan is to progress, to make additional housing allocations. - 2.5 Bloor continues to have concerns with the evidence base surrounding housing need and the housing trajectory as well as the continued biased and unjustified approach to site selection, including the inconsistent application of settlement gap policy and SA scoring.
-Bloor respectfully does not consider that the plan can be found sound.
+It would be better at this point in time, if the current plan is to progress, to make additional housing allocations.

-Housing need and trajectory (MM10, MM11 and MM13)
+Housing need and trajectory (MM10, MM11, MM13)